Yonny04/Vault_Escape/README.md

 ### Cameras
 Getting caught on camera will make all the guards go crazy.
 Oh, and dogs too.

+### Lasers
+Avoid 'em at all costs.
+They hurt... at least I think they do.

 ### Valuables
 - **Golden Valuables:** Required to escape the vault.
 - **Lucky Diamonds:** They appear for a limited time and offer extra points.